We offer 10 sage tips from experts on how to effectively use community college to switch careers midway through your professional life.

 Practice Time Management

 It can be challenging for adult students to balance coursework around family and professional responsibilities.
 Before you ever enroll in your first college class, have a plan in mind of how you will make time for your studies.
 If necessary, take a time management course or consider flexible class hours, such as online courses, that make it easier for you to walk the tightrope between your career goals and your current obligations.

 This video offers fifteen tips on how to manage your time.

 Many adults seeking a career change have lost their current job due to layoffs or outsourcing.
 If this is you, even the lower tuition rates at a community college can seem out of reach.
 There are numerous financial aid options for adult students returning to school – as long as you know where to look.
 According to an article at Monster

 , nearly half of all community college students receive some type of financial aid.
 Talk to an advisor at the school you choose about possible financial aid opportunities

 Go For It!

 Once you have taken the time to research your options in a school and a degree program, it’s time to take the career-change plunge.
-The first step on campus may be the hardest, but once you get into a few classes and ramp up to speed on college coursework, your efforts can reap big rewards.
+The first step on campus may be the hardest, but once you get into a few classes and ramp-up to speed on college coursework, your efforts can reap big rewards.
 It is never too late to make the career change you have always dreamed about.
-With a wealth of options available at community colleges today, your next big career step may only be a few semesters away!
+With a wealth of options available at community colleges today, your next big career step is only a few semesters away.